vpoupet/myriad/README.md

 `section` elements with the class `title` will be styled as title slides.
 These may have:
 * an `h1` element for the title of the presentation
 * an `h2` element for an optional subtitle
-* a `div` element with class `"author"` for the author of the presentation
+* a `div` element with class `author` for the author of the presentation
-* a `div` element with class `"context"` for the context in which the presentation is given (conference name, course title, etc.)
+* a `div` element with class `context` for the context in which the presentation is given (conference name, course title, etc.)
 * a `time` element for the date